robert-wallis/winit/src/changelog/unreleased.md

 - On X11, add `Window::even_more_rare_api`.
 - On Wayland, add `Window::common_api`.
 - On Windows, add `Window::some_rare_api`.
+- On macOS, use the objc2 feature `relax-sign-encoding` to fix a runtime crash #4299 in macOS 26 with objc type checking.
 ```

 When the change requires non-trivial amount of work for users to comply